In five years, a hermit from the Yaroslavl highway established life in his dugout. How a modern hermit lives The hobbit hermit on the Yaroslavl map

 Yuri registers all his books in the bookcrossing system.

-In fact, Yuri can hardly be called a hermit and an ascetic - he has so many guests that they often collide with each other at the door or go one after another.
-So that regular guests would not be so annoying, Yuri even adapted a kind of intercom - a telephone at the beginning of the path, by which guests should report who they are and for what purpose they came to him.
-And so that those wishing to take part in bookcrossing would not disturb Yuri once again, he took his library to a separate shed.
+In fact, Yuri can hardly be called a hermit and an ascetic - he has so many guests that they often bump into each other at the door or walk one after another.
+So that regular guests would not be so annoying, Yuri even installed a kind of intercom - a telephone at the beginning of the path, through which guests must report who they are and for what purpose they came to him.
+And so that those wishing to take part in bookcrossing would not disturb Yuri again, he moved his library to a separate shed.

 Hobbit hermit.